pixelny/handbook/international-travel-guide.md

 ## Any Questions?

 Hitting a snag or have any questions?
-Ping Jeremy or Andrea and we can help.
+Ping Jeremy or Jen and we can help.

 You're welcome to edit and improve this document yourself, too.
 Please do!